emmy-1/subscriber_cancellations/README.md

 ### How to Run the Codebase

 #### 1. Set Up Your Environment
-- flok the repo to your Databricks account.
+- fork this repo to your Databricks account.
 - Ensure you have Python installed (preferably version 3.8 or higher).
 - Install necessary dependencies using `requirements.txt`:
   ```bash